 - Traveling pop-up shops like a food truck

-Once you’ve nailed down the type of pop-up shop that makes sense for your brand, you can begin your search for a venue.
-From there, you can estimate the cost of renting a space for the period of your pop-up.
+Once you’ve nailed down the type of pop-up shop that makes sense for your brand, you can estimate the cost of renting a space for the period of your pop-up store.

 Once you’ve established your biggest line item in your pop-up budget, it’s time to set up the rest of your spending plan.